What we heard

 • Dog park refresh

-Central Coast Council is exploring options to relocate the Buff Point Dog Park, and we want to hear from you.
+Central Coast Council is exploring options to relocate the Buff Point Dog Park.

 The current dog park is well-loved, but we have an exciting chance to create a space that better suits our community.
 A new location could mean: